pando85/homelab/docs/deployment/cilium-bgp-control-plane.md

-# MetalLB
+# Cilium BPG control plane

+Cilium replaces MetalLB for creating K8s LBs based on BGP.

 ## Deployment

-Ansible set up the configuration and ArgoCD deploys MetalLB.
+Ansible set up the configuration and ArgoCD deploys Cilium.

 ## Router config

-In order to use Metallb in BGP mode we must configure Pfsense as router to be able of share BGP route table and route all network to that loadbalancer IPs.
+In order to use Cilium BGP control plane mode we must configure Pfsense as router to be able of share BGP route table and route all network to that load balancer IPs.
 We use [this tutorial](https://www.danmanners.com/posts/pfsense-bgp-kubernetes/)

 - install package ffr